 - Attend Brownfields conferences (state, regional, and national).

-- Join the HMTRI Professional Learning Community (PLC) calls for hints and ideas.
+- Join the HMTRI Professional Learning Community (PLC) for hints and ideas.
 PLC is a bi-weekly telephone conference held on Wednesdays at 2:00 p.m.
 ET to discuss all topics related to environmental job training.

-Over the years, EWDJT grantees have expressed the value of peer-to-peer mentoring and sharing ideas with other programs.
+Over the years, JT grantees have expressed the value of peer-to-peer mentoring and sharing ideas with other programs.
 Take advantage of consulting with existing grantees.
-Improving an existing EWDJT program or developing a new proposal can be facilitated by observing some of EPA’s successful grantees.
+Improving an existing JT program or developing a new proposal can be facilitated by observing some of EPA’s successful grantees.
 The best way to accomplish this is to participate in HMTRI’s Annual Environmental Job Development All-Grantee Meeting.
 As a PLC member, organizations can attend this invitation-only meeting allowing them to network with current and past grantees including EPA headquarters and regional staff.